 - Each Platinum SIPP has a dedicated administration team and comes with access to AJ Bell’s consultants

-- Invest in UK commercial property, which can then be leased out to your own business for a commercial rent, or to a third party
+- Invest in UK commercial property, which you can lease out to your own business for commercial rent or to a third party

 Only a parent or guardian can set up the ISA, but anyone can pay in, which is great for enthusiastic grandparents and aunties.

 AJ Bell junior SIPPThe AJ Bell junior SIPP allows you to invest up to £2,880 per year.
 The government adds 20%.

 You can invest £25 each month.
 If you want, you can also pay in a lump sum.